 Ying and Yang are oposing forces.
 Yang is expanding, hot, light, and moving; Yin is contracting, cold, dark and static.
 There’s no moral connotation to them, there is no good or bad force, they are just like fire and water or like day and night.
 In Taijiquan (Tai Chi), this concept is first noticed as the opposition of light and heavy.

 Just as there’s no day without night, and no shadow without light, there can be no Yin without Yang and vice-versa.
 It is impossible to separate them: if you were to break down a pair of yin and yang things, two new pairs would appear.
-Take a lake for example: one could say t is yin because it’s made of water only, but the surface would be yang and the depths would be yin, then.
+Take a lake for example: one could say it is yin because it’s made of water only, but the surface would be yang and the depths would be yin, then.
 There is no monopole.
 The most known application of this idea in Taijiquan (Tai Chi) regards avoiding the mistake of double weight, but Taijiquan (Tai Chi) applies this in many levels: there’s always Yin inside the Yang, and Yang inside the Yin.

 Yin and Yang alternate in time – as one is growing, the other one is lessening.
 Imagine day and night as being made of so much light and so much darkness.
 Now, at 6am, there’s 50% of each, and as time passes Yang grows and Yin lessens, until we get to noon.
-This is very evident in Taijiquan (Tai Chi) movement, and in the in the constant alternation of Qi coming in and going out promoted by Taijiquan (Tai Chi).
+This is very evident in Taijiquan (Tai Chi) movement, and in the constant alternation of Qi coming in and going out promoted by Taijiquan (Tai Chi).

 And when we get to noon, what happens?
 When Yin or Yang get to their peak, they generate their opposite at that very moment.
 Noon is the time when night is born, and midnight is the time when the day is born.
 This is a necessary consequence of the previous features, so that Yin and Yang are never at precisely 100%.
 Silk Reeling shows us how this happens all the time in Taijiquan (Tai Chi).